nus-cs2103-AY1617S1/addressbook-level4/README.md

 <img src="docs/images/UI_Prototype/WhatNowUI-Welcome.png" width="600"><br>

 Have you ever missed a deadline because you forgot to write it down?
 Have you ever forgot that you have to do something?

-Don't worry!<br>
+Don't worry!
 WhatNow will help you to remember your schedule and todos so that you will never miss a deadline or forget anything!
 It is a desktop application which allows you to store, retrieve and update your schedule and todos.
-All you need to do is to type a command and the output will be displayed in a Graphical User Interface (GUI).<br>
+All you need to do is to type a command and the output will be displayed in a Graphical User Interface (GUI).

-It is intended for users who can type fast, spend most of the time near a computer, and prefer typing over mouse/voice commands.<br>
+It is intended for users who can type fast, spend most of the time near a computer, and prefer typing over mouse/voice commands.

 #### Site Map